 With its increasing speed, computation fosters itself while depending on the previous version of its own.
 The same holds true for software.
 Therefore we can recognize a spiral of dependencies and influences that includes humans and machines.
 After the first hardware was able to draw new, even smaller hardware than it would ever have been possible with paper and pen, the system of hardware design became dependent on itself (Kittler 1992).
 This means the next generation of hardware is always enabled by and relying on the previous version, making it possible to create even smaller and more complicated parts.
 The same can be found in the culture of software development.
-Software can only be built with software: software that enables to write the program code, software that compiles the code into machine readable binary-code and an operating system that executes it.
-This also means that nearly every program relies on other ones, requiring users to pre-install specific versions of software in order to run the program.
+Software can only be built with software: software that enables to write the program code, software that compiles the code into machine-readable binary-code and an operating system that executes it.
+It means that nearly every program relies on other ones, requiring users to pre-install specific versions of software in order to run the program.
 If one single component of this chain of dependencies breaks, many other programs will be affected.

-The dependence on companies that produce software is great.
-If the company decides to discontinue their software, the user is directly influenced by it as he can not use his software anymore.
-This happened for instance, when Microsoft shut down one of their scripting languages, many companies that relied on it suffered (Ullman 2012, p.
+The dependence on companies that produce software is huge.
+If the company decides to discontinue their software, the users become immediately aware of their dependence, as they can not use the discontinued software anymore.
+This happened for instance when Microsoft shut down one of their scripting languages.
+Many companies that relied on it suffered (Ullman 2012, p.
 105).

 Software is changing over time.
-As Ellen Ullman mentions, this is also the reason why software can quickly become unstable, especially if multiple programmers are working on a program over a longer lasting period of time.
-Code can be written in many ways different ways making it hard for other persons to read or understand.
-Still, huge systems with a long history have to be kept running as many other systems rely on them making it a very fragile system, in which you can hardly change anything (Ullman 2012, p.
+As Ellen Ullman mentions, this is also the reason why software can quickly become unstable, especially if multiple programmers are working on a program over a long lasting period of time.
+Code can be written in many different ways, making it hard for other people to read or to understand.
+Still, huge systems with a long history have to be kept running as many other systems rely on them resulting in a very fragile setup, in which you can hardly change anything (Ullman 2012, p.
 117).
-These kind of dependencies tell their own stories and are rarely clearly visible.
-Also these dependencies have the potential to show the history of software.
-It clearly shows that software can not exist on its own, but is always embedded into a greater ecosystem, a cultural framework that follows its own rules.
+These kinds of dependencies tell their own stories and are rarely clearly visible.
+These dependencies have the potential to show the history of software.
+It clearly shows that software cannot exist on its own, but is always embedded into a greater ecosystem, a cultural framework that follows its own rules.

 "We shape our tools and, thereafter, our tools shape us" (Davis 2016) says a famous quote by John Culkin from 1967.
-But if we look at the dependencies of software one could also say: we shape tools and these tools shape new tools again.
-Transferring this idea to the notion of software as a cultural object, the interrelation between shaping and being shaped could be formulated as follows: software creates and influences culture, and therefore this culture shapes new social conditions under which the construction and use of software itself is altered.
-This might become clear when looking at the example of software-hacking.
+If we look at the dependencies of software one could also say: we shape tools and these tools shape new tools.
+Transferring this idea to the notion of software as a cultural object, the interrelation between shaping and being shaped could be formulated as follows: software creates and influences culture, and therefore this culture shapes new social conditions under which the construction and use of software itself are altered.
+This might become clear when looking at the example of software hacking.
 The distribution of proprietary software with Digital Rights Management (DRM) lead to multiple groups cracking and circumventing software limitations.
 These cracks are then distributed as new software.

-The original culture of software was actually build around open source culture, even though this concept wasn't formulated yet - because it was not necessary.
+The original culture of software was actually built around a free culture, that distributed code openly and freely.
 Early software production was very dependent on this openness.
 (Mansoux 2017, p.
 31).
 Without the sharing of software and code, the development would have been very tedious, if possible at all.
+It is this openess that nowadays has to be defended, like the free software movement does.
+Free software is not self-evident anymore, because companies commercialized software for their profits.